 Discuss data back-up, disaster recovery/contingency planning, and off-site data storage relevant to the data collection

-Data is backed up to cloud storage.
+Data is backed up to tape and to cloud storage.

 9. Additional Line Office or Staff Office Questions

 Line and Staff Offices may extend this template by inserting additional questions in this section.